Rubber Roofs on flat roofs

 - Life expectancy – 30 years and more (unknown)

-- Ulta Violet deflection – when white granulated membrane is installed
+- Ulta Violet deflection – when the white granulated membrane is installed

 - Maintenance – if needed then it’s very easily done by anyone with almost no experience. (bucket of roofing tar).
 Not so with TPO or EPDM

-- Installation cost – Since you can install MB almost over any surface and re-use existing flashing, it is also then less expensive than the other systems.
+- Installation cost – Since you can install MB almost over any surface and re-use existing flashing, it is also the less expensive than the other systems.

 - Installation surface – we have installed MB membrane over any surface that’s out there.
 Gravel roofs, metal roofs, over TPO and over EPDM roofs.
 This is not so easy to do with EPDM or TPO.